espocrm/documentation/docs/administration/troubleshooting.md

 #### Apache error logs

 For Ubuntu server, an apache error log is located at `/var/log/apache2/error.log` and contains all error information.
 The location of log files can be different on other systems.

-## Check system requirements

-At Admiistration > System Requirements.
-It's important to have all required extensions installed.

 ## Scheduled Jobs are not working